AIMadeScripts/ngram-counter/README.md

 then again 12345 appears after 4 characters frequently John12345

-From here we can make rules/masks based on the interpreted results.
+From here we can make rules/masks based on the interpreted results (for hashcat as an example)